Baker Capital

 Venture Round in 2005

-RiverOne, Inc. is a provider of supply chain management software and services tailored for the electronics industry.
-Founded in 1999 and based in Irvine, California, the company specializes in helping manufacturers manage direct materials throughout the entire product lifecycle.
-Its INTERactive software suite offers tools for design review, sourcing, procurement, order lifecycle management, planning, and inventory management, all accessible through a user-friendly WebTop interface.
-The company's Supply Chain Control System enhances this offering by integrating connectivity, planning, execution, metrics, and exception management, enabling clients to effectively oversee customer and supplier interactions, including forecasting, fulfillment, and replenishment activities.
-RiverOne was previously known as Need2Buy Inc. and became a subsidiary of I2 Technologies, Inc. in 2006.
+RiverOne, Inc. is a provider of supply chain management software and services tailored for the distributed electronics industry.
+Founded in 1999 and based in Irvine, California, the company offers its INTERactive software suite, which assists trading partners in managing direct materials throughout the product lifecycle.
+This comprehensive suite covers various functions, including design review, sourcing, procurement, order lifecycle management, planning, and inventory management, all accessible through a user-friendly WebTop interface.
+RiverOne's Supply Chain Control System enhances operational efficiency by integrating connectivity, planning, execution, metrics, and exception management capabilities, thereby enabling manufacturers to effectively manage customer and supplier interactions, as well as forecasting, planning, fulfillment, procurement, and replenishment activities.
+The company, formerly known as Need2Buy Inc., rebranded to RiverOne, Inc. in November 2001 and has operated as a subsidiary of I2 Technologies, Inc. since February 2006.

 Voltaire